Kelly Backus / ESPN Images

 Martin joined ESPN from Yahoo Sports where she served as a senior NFL writer since 2018.
 During her tenure, she co-hosted an all-female weekly football show, Cover 3, conducted regular on-camera sit-downs with league executives and players, wrote columns, features and profiles on industry luminaries such as Hall of Famer Troy Aikman and broadcasting legend Pam Oliver.

-Prior to Yahoo, Martin had a stint with The Washington Post as a Redskins beat writer (2017-18).
+Prior to Yahoo, Martin had a stint with The Washington Post as a Washington beat writer (2017-18).
 The Brooklyn native also served as a columnist for The Buffalo News in 2017 and was a New York Jets beat writer for Newsday (2012-17).

 In addition to football, Martin has covered a variety of sports, including Major League Baseball and NASCAR.
 Before Newsday, she worked for The Record in New Jersey where she was also an intern.
 Her sports journalism career began as a student when she was a staff writer for The Daily Orange school newspaper at Syracuse University.